steveshogren/hugo-blog/content/post/editor-abstraction-types.md

   ideally with documentation
 * **Go To Definition** - Move editor to the symbol's defined location

-The Big Five are just different ways of interacting with the [Abstract Syntax Tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree) (AST) of the codebase.
+These actions allow us to interact with the [Abstract Syntax Tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree) (AST) of the codebase.
 Unfortunately, building a correct AST before run-time is not always possible.
-Building an always-accurate AST is impossible in any language with reflection, has weak type, dynamic types, or those with syntactic macros.
+Building an always-accurate AST is impossible in any language with reflection, or weak types, or dynamic types, or those with syntactic macros.

 > My first encounter with the AST problem came when a manager asked me to rename
 > all uses of ```Contact.Id``` to ```Contact.ContactId``` in a big PHP project.